opf/openproject/docs/getting-started/my-account/README.md

 You can choose to receive emails immediately, or only on certain days and times, temporarily pause reminder emails, or opt for no reminders at all.

 > [!IMPORTANT]
-> if you have selected the *immediately when someone mentions me* option, you will only be notified once, i.e. this reminder will not be duplicated in a daily reminder.
+> If you have selected the *immediately when someone mentions me* option, you will only be notified once, i.e. this reminder will not be duplicated in a daily reminder.

 You can also opt-in to receive **email alerts for other items (that are not work packages)** whenever one of your project members: